Reminisce, Learn, Enjoy

-Cantigny Park is now offering transportation scholarships.
-Schools must apply for the scholarship at least six weeks in advance of the scheduled field trip.
-Schools will be notified via mail or email of the scholarship.
+Cantigny Park is now offering bus reimbursements.
+Schools must apply at least six weeks in advance of the scheduled field trip.
+Schools will be notified via mail or email of the reimbursement.
 They are to make their own bus arrangements and submit an invoice to the Cantigny Park for reimbursement of up to $200.
 A check will then be mailed to the school.

 - A teacher or school administrator may apply on behalf of a fourth through twelfth grade class or classes.

 Schools must be located in the Chicagoland area.

 - Schools must serve a student population comprised of at least 40% who qualify for free or reduced lunch under the National School Lunch Program.

 - Schools may be awarded up to two scholarships per calendar year.